abbs03/Langchain-Document-Query-System/README.md

 Once the database is created, you can query it using the `query.py` script.
 This script takes a query text, retrieves the relevant documents from the Chroma database, and generates a response based on the context.

-To run the query, use the following command:

 ```bash
 python query.py <db_directory> <query_text>